ABOUT US

 Club Cultures:

 Gearhart Golf Links is a 4-hour golf course.
 You will be asked to keep pace with the group in front of you, and allow faster groups to play through at the earliest opportunity.
-All alcoholic beverages must be purchased from The Sand Trap or Pot Bunker bars.
-(OLCC Law)
+All alcoholic beverages must be purchased from The Sand Trap Pub, Pot Bunker (next to the Pro Shop), or Sand Bar (next to the 9th tee).

 Most of all, have fun!